 Solar energy is a clean, inexpensive, renewable power source gaining popularity as more and more people look for alternative energy.
-Northeastern REMC can help you connect your solor power equipment with NREMC's electric distribution system.
-Our staff is available to work with you to ensure equipment is installed in a proper and safe manner and in accordance with all applicable codes, standards, regulations, laws, and insurance requirements.
+Northeastern REMC can help you connect your solar power equipment with NREMC's electric distribution system.
+Our staff is available to work with you to ensure equipment is installed in a proper and safe manner and in accordance with all applicable codes, standards, regulations and laws.

-If you don't have space to install solar panels, we offer our members the ability to purchase the solar energy output from our large solar structure.
+A few years ago, Northeastern REMC installed a large solar array right on the property of our headquarters in Columbia City.
+We offer our members the ability to purchase the solar energy output from our large solar structure.
 This helps members avoid the cost of installation and maintenance or any of the other obstacles in a construction project.
-Learn more about the Community Solar program.
+For full details, click here.

 Residential solar installations are limited to 15kW DC.

 No, we do not install any member-owned generation facilities including solar panels.

 We do not have a preferred company or a list of solar panel installation companies.
 Similar to choosing any type of contracted work for your home, we advise our members to research companies thoroughly to make the right decision for home and budget.

 Northeastern REMC does not require a contracted vendor to install solar panels.
 We accept all interconnection applications as long as the criteria listed are met.
 All distributed generation installations will also be subject to an inspection from the county and NREMC along with a signed interconnection agreement before connection to the power grid is approved.
 However, with any type of electrical work, we recommend using a professional to ensure the safety of our members.